-Last summer we told you about the R22 phase out and with warmer temperatures approaching, BW/Cook Service Experts Heating & Air Conditioning wanted to remind you of your choices.
+Last summer we told you about the R22 phase out and with warmer temperatures approaching, BW/Cook Service Experts wanted to remind you of your options.

-If you have an air conditioning system installed earlier than 2010, it probably uses R22 refrigerant, which is what makes the air coming from your air conditioner cool and comfortable.
-The United States EPA began phasing out R22 refrigerant in recent years because it was compounding the depletion of the Earth’s ozone layer.
+If you have an air conditioning system installed earlier than 2010, it probably uses R22 refrigerant, which is what makes the air coming from your air conditioner cool and pleasant.
+The [[U.S. Environmental Protection Agency]9] began phasing out R22 refrigerant in recent years because it was compounding the depletion of the Earth’s ozone layer.

 R22 refrigerant is no longer produced in North America.

-The cost of R22 is rising because of the reducing supply, and won’t be accessible for use at all by 2020.
+The cost of R22 is increasing because of the decreasing supply, and won’t be available for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-If your air conditioner was made after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
+If your air conditioner was made after January 2010, the R22 refrigerant phase-out probably won’t affect you.
 However, if your air conditioner was manufactured before January 2010, you have some options:

 3) Keep using recycled R22 until 2020.